Blizzard Beach vs Typhoon Lagoon

 Winner: Blizzard Beach (by a narrow margin)

-For more useful Disney World information, please review some other MagicGuides pages such as our helpful Disney Dining Plan Calculator, Disney Transportation Map, and Fun Things to do at Disney World articles.
+For more useful Disney World information, please review some other MagicGuides pages such as our helpful Best Pools at Disney World, Disney Dining Plan Calculator, Disney Transportation Map, and Fun Things to do at Disney World articles.

 If you need help planning and booking your magical Walt Disney World vacation, contact our friends at The Vacationeer.
 Their services are always top-notch and totally free of charge!
-Thank you for reading our page and we hope you have a magical Walt Disney World vacation!